 Maintain Good Hygiene

 Good hygiene practices are essential for preventing the spread of H. pylori.
-This includes thorough handwashing, especially before eating and after using the toilet.
+So this includes thorough handwashing, especially before eating and after using the toilet.
 Avoid consuming food or water from unreliable sources, as H. pylori can be transmitted through contaminated food and water.
 Simple measures such as these can significantly reduce the risk of infection.

 Dietary Considerations